harrisonfwest/HI-MaNGA/README.md

 A running list of my short-term tasks on the project can be found in `TODO.md`.

-The original fits image of the HI-MaNGA data is in `HI-MaNGA_base.fits`, while the counter rotating galaxy data from [Zhou et. al (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.515.5081Z/abstract) can be found in `sampgal_misalign_final.fits`.
-Using the [TOPCAT software](https://www.star.bris.ac.uk/~mbt/topcat/), I combined these tables by matching their on `MaNGA ID` columns to create `HI-MaNGA_with-MA.fits`, which is the file that is actually used to analyze the data.
-All of these files can be found in the `Data` subdirectory, along with `.npy` files from the notebook which were created to avoid re-running unnecessary cells with excessively long runtimes.
+The counter rotating galaxy data is from [Zhou et. al (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.515.5081Z/abstract).
+Using the [TOPCAT software](https://www.star.bris.ac.uk/~mbt/topcat/), I combined the misaligned galaxies from the counter-rotating data, the original HI-MaNGA DR4 data, and [Pipe3D](https://www.sdss4.org/dr17/manga/manga-data/manga-pipe3d-value-added-catalog/) data files, matching their MaNGA IDs.
+This generated the file I've named `HI-withMA-withPIPE3D.fits`, which can be found in the `Data` subdirectory, along with `.npy` files from the notebook which were created to avoid re-running unnecessary cells with excessively long runtimes.

 The survival analysis code used (`survival_analysis.py`) is from [the repository of David Stark](https://github.com/dvstark/survival) at the Space Telescope Science Institute (STScI).
 My repository contains an example of this code's usage: the code